Paul Locatelli

-The Rev. Paul Leo Locatelli, S.J.
+Paul Leo Locatelli, S.J.
 (September 16, 1938 – July 12, 2010) was an American Jesuit priest, academic and certified public accountant.
 Locatelli served as the president of Santa Clara University from 1988 until 2008 before becoming chancellor of Santa Clara in 2008.
 He also held the post of Secretary of Higher Education for the Society of Jesus in Rome.

 Biography

 Early life

 Locatelli grew up on a ranch in the town of Boulder Creek, California, in the Santa Cruz Mountains, the second of three sons.
 The family grew their own walnuts and grapes for winemaking.
 His family had come to Boulder Creek from Italy in the 1890s.
 His father ran Locatelli Brothers Lumber, where Locatelli worked.
-His mother's family had immigrated from Italy to Oakland, California, where they opened and operated the Colombo Bakery.
+His mother's family had emigrated from Italy to Oakland, California, where they opened and operated the Colombo Bakery.

 Locatelli was the first member of his family to attend college.
-He received a bachelor's degree in business at the University of Santa Clara, now Santa Clara University in 1960.
-Classmates at Santa Clara included CIA director Leon Panetta, who remained friends with Locatelli, and former Oakland A's owner Stephen Schott.
+He received a bachelor's degree in business at the University of Santa Clara, now Santa Clara University, in 1960.
+His classmates at Santa Clara included CIA director Leon Panetta, who remained friends with Locatelli, and former Oakland A's owner Stephen Schott.
 Locatelli obtained a doctorate in business from the University of Southern California's Marshall School of Business.

 He enlisted in the United States Army and decided to enter the Jesuits after leaving the armed services.
 Locatelli entered the former Jesuit School of Theology at Berkeley.
 He was ordained a Jesuit priest in 1974.